Ahsome/NIMA-Notes/Med Notes/Diseases/Endrocrinology/Diabetic Ketoacidosis (DKA).md

 	- ==K+ supplementation (esp < 3)== – insulin will not only shunt glucose into the cells, but also take potassium with it.
 Patients end up being hypokalemic, which is dangerous due to cardiac arrhythmias.
 5. For patients taking a sodium-glucose co-transporter 2 **(SGLT2) inhibitor**, stop the drug immediately
 6. **Maintain airway** - consider an **NGT** if risk of aspiration
-7. Septic screen (WCC, lactate, CRP, CXR)
+7. Septic screen (WCC, lactate, CRP, blood cultures, CXR, urine dipstick)
 8. DVT prophylaxis

 ### *Long-term issue*